 According to various sources, including Statista, SimilarWeb, and Semrush, Google is the most popular website in Canada.
 Though the sources may quote different visitor numbers or differ in the order of websites after Google, due to different ways of recording visits, they all agree that Google is the number one website and dominantly so.

-Semrush, which lists the websites based on the amount of traffic they receive recorded over 2.348 billion visits to Google in Canada in February 2023.
-The second most popular website, YouTubem received 2.300 billion visits, and Reddit, the third most popular, had 310 million visits.
+Semrush, which lists websites based on the amount of traffic they receive, recorded 1.989 billion visits to Google in Canada in October 2025.
+The second most popular website, YouTube, received 684 million visits, and Reddit, the third most popular, had 198.6 million visits.

 Google is the Most Popular Search Engine in Canada

 Since Google is the most visited website, it is hardly surprising that it is also the most popular search engine.
 As much as it dominates the website traffic counts, it also has a dominating market share of the search engine market in Canada.
-In February 2022, Google’s share of the market was 90.92%.
-The search engine ranked second, Bing, only received a 4.98% share of the market, and DuckDuckGo, which was third 1.33%.
+In 2025, Google’s share of the market was approximately 89.5%, the search engine ranked second, Bing, received about 6.55%, and DuckDuckGo had about 1.34% of the market.

 Google Demographics